-It’s a common problem in beginners and they give up on programming because they think “programming is not the cup of my tea”.
-You can’t deny that logic is the fundamental key to become a good developer.
-It doesn’t matter if you are a front end developer or backend developer you really need to use logic in order to solve a problem or optimize your code.
-Now the question is….why you don’t get the logic in programming and how to get better at programming logic?
+It’s a common problem in beginners and they give up on programming because they think “programming is not my cup of tea”.
+You can’t deny that logic is the fundamental key to becoming a good developer.
+It doesn’t matter if you are a front-end developer or backend developer you need to use logic to solve a problem or optimize your code.
+Now the question is “why you don’t get the logic in programming and how to get better at programming logic?”

-Understand that there is no shortcut to get better at programming but there are some techniques and tips to get better at logic in programming.
-We are going to discuss those techniques but remeber that all the techniques requires practice, practice, and practice. and definitely patience
+Understand that there is no shortcut to getting better at programming but there are some techniques and tips to get better at logic in programming.
+We are going to discuss those techniques but remember that all the techniques require practice, practice, and practice. and definitely patience

 1. Solve New Problems Every Day

-The first advice is once you solve a specific problem don’t repeat it for more than three to four times.
+You can Participate in coding challenges, Websites like HackerRank, CodeFights, and GeeksforGeeks offer a wide variety of coding challenges that cover a range of difficulty levels.
+These challenges can help you practice solving new problems in a competitive and fun environment. you solve a specific problem don’t repeat it more than three to four times.
 Three to four times is ok but then move to the next problem and face new challenges.
-Let’s say you are practicing for printing different kind of patterns, once you practice enough for two or three times, move to the next coding challenge.
+Let’s say you are practicing printing different kinds of patterns, once you practice enough two or three times, move to the next coding challenge.
 Keep moving on and try to face a new problem every single day.
 Your brain has to prepare itself for the new challenge to reduce the response time and get the logic in programming.
-Solving a problem to print even and odd numbers multiple times for a couple of days won’t help you in programming.
+Solving a problem by print even and odd numbers multiple times for a couple of days won’t help you in programming.
 Learn new things every day, this will also give you exposure to real-life problems and it will help you to write code for new challenging situations or problems.

 2. Keep Moving On Level By Level